 25 Epic 4th of July Party Ideas (That Go Way Beyond Fireworks)

-These 25 ideas range from simple backyard additions to full-scale event setups.
-All of them are enhanced by red, white, and blue smoke bombs.
-Pick the ones that fit your party size and budget.
+These 25 ideas range from simple backyard additions to full-scale event setups, all built around red, white, and blue smoke.
+Pick the ones that fit your party size and budget, then jump to the quantity guide to figure out exactly how much smoke to order.

 The Basics: Why Smoke Bombs at a 4th of July Party?